Deathspike/mangarack.cs/README.md

 # MangaRack

-MangaRack is a small console application capable of synchronizing manga series from popular online manga scans and scanlations websites.
-Each synchronized chapter is stored on your computer as a comic book archive, optionally with additional embedded information (such as the writer and summary) ready to be imported to ComicRack.
+MangaRack is a console application capable of synchronizing manga series from popular online manga scan and scanlation sites.
+Each synchronized chapter is stored on your computer as a comic book archive, with additional embedded information (such as the writer and summary).
+The embedded information is compatible with the popular ComicRack application suite.

 ## Motivation

-It is trivial to find downloadable sources for anime, but this is not the case for manga.
-It is often tedious to find the series you are looking for, and the series that can be found often come in unfamiliar archives and without an option for embedded information.
-Reading series online is possible, but is also uncomfortable, especially when you are used to a light reading device and ComicRack.
-This issue has been programmatically solved by creating ComicRack-ready archives directly from these familiar online resources.
+It is relatively easy to find quality sources for anime, but this is not the case for manga.
+It is often difficult to find the series/chapter you are looking for, and the series that can be found often come in unfamiliar archives and without embedded information.
+Reading on an online reading site is often possible, but is also uncomfortable, especially when you are used to using a reading device.
+This issue has been  addressed through the creation of comic book archives from these familiar online resources.

-## History/Upgrading

-More than a year has passed since the initial release of MangaRack.
-The combined experience of managing hundreds of series, thousands of chapters and millions of pages has been an interesting learning experience.
-The previous version would attempt to normalize chapter numbering.
-A good idea, but it actually makes it more difficult to manage a library.
-The new version will only attempt to 'guess' chapter numbers when not available, and will not track synchronized material.
-Instead, a number of options and filters are available to customize synchronization.
-If you are upgrading, you have to re-synchronize your entire library (please accept our sincere apologies).

 ## Questions/Issues

 If you have a question or issue, go to the issues (https://github.com/Deathspike/mangarack/issues) and check if another item is available describing the same situation.
-If there is no such available item, please open one to get developer attention and have the question answered or issue resolved.
+If there is no such available item, please open one to have the question answered or issue resolved.
+Alternatively, you can e-mail the lead developer at roel.van.uden@hotmail.com.

 ## Instructions